TAGBAU

 2005 Käthe Springer-Dissmann: Mozart.
 Post.
 Reisen.

 Am 11.
 November 1762 fuhr der junge Mozart mit seiner Familie in der Postkutsche von Wien nach Pressburg, um vor dem ungarischen Adel zu konzertieren.
 Dabei passierte er wohl den Ort Deutsch Altenburg, der Standort einer Poststation war.
 Ausgehend von dieser Postreise der Familie Mozart entstand das umfassende kulturhistorische Forschungsprojekt Mozart.
 Post.
 Reisen. der Redaktion Tagbau, das verschiedene Aspekte der Mobilität, der Kommunikation und des Nachrichtenwesens im 18. und beginnenden 19.
 Jahrhundert untersucht.
-In diesem Zusammenhang entstehen seit 2006 kontinuierlich Schwerpunktprojekte, ausgeführt von Dr. Käthe Springer-Dissmann.
+In diesem Zusammenhang erfolgten ab 2006 kontinuierlich Schwerpunktprojekte, ausgeführt von Dr. Käthe Springer-Dissmann.

 Schwerpunktprojekte im Detail